andrewoma/reakt/README.md

 * Support the full React API (refs, renderToString, renderToDocument et al)
 * Build as a library and separate out the todo example as a user of the library
 * Wrap the test API and support DOM-based tests (probably via Karma)
+* Review the visibility of the react.* package

 #### License
 This project is licensed under a MIT license.